sanjana-glitch-art/InternFlow/README.md

 ## 🧠 What Is InternFlow AI?

 Students applying to 80+ internships spend 10–15 hours a week manually tailoring resumes.
-ATS filters reject 75% of applications before a human ever reads them — not because the candidate is unqualified, but because their resume doesn't speak the recruiter's language for that specific role.
+ATS filters reject 75% of applications before a human ever reads them - not because the candidate is unqualified, but because their resume doesn't speak the recruiter's language for that specific role.

 **InternFlow AI solves this autonomously.**

 Paste a job description.
-InternFlow reads your resume, scrapes your GitHub, selects your 3 best projects for that role, and rewrites your resume in the recruiter's exact vocabulary — in under 2 minutes.
+InternFlow reads your resume, scrapes your GitHub, selects your 3 best projects for that role, and rewrites your resume in the recruiter's exact vocabulary - in under 2 minutes.
 Powered entirely by NVIDIA Nemotron.

 ---

 ## ✨ Features

-- 🔍 **Live Job Listings** — Browse active internships via Simplify Jobs, filtered by role and location
+- 🔍 **Live Job Listings**: Browse active internships via Simplify Jobs, filtered by role and location
-- 🧠 **3-Node Nemotron Pipeline** — Autonomous keyword diagnosis, project selection, and resume rewriting
+- 🧠 **3-Node Nemotron Pipeline** : Autonomous keyword diagnosis, project selection, and resume rewriting
-- 🐙 **GitHub Integration** — Auto-scrape your repos, READMEs, and tech stack into a project portfolio
+- 🐙 **GitHub Integration** : Auto-scrape your repos, READMEs, and tech stack into a project portfolio
-- 📄 **ATS-Optimized Resume** — Rewritten in the recruiter's exact vocabulary, never fabricated
+- 📄 **ATS-Optimized Resume** : Rewritten in the recruiter's exact vocabulary, never fabricated
-- 📋 **Application Tracker** — Track every application, resume version used, and current status
+- 📋 **Application Tracker** : Track every application, resume version used, and current status
-- 🗂️ **Resume Arsenal** — Store and manage all your tailored resume versions
+- 🗂️ **Resume Arsenal** : Store and manage all your tailored resume versions

 ---